 Shakti uses magnetic coils to output magnetic signals.

 Shakti and EMF emissions

 Shakti does not produce EMF emissions.
-However, a number of people have mistakenly assumed that magnetic signals involve this kind of emission, so let’s look at this first.
+However, a number of people have mistakenly assumed that magnetic signals involve this kind of output, so let’s look at it first.